algorithm-archivists/algorithm-archive/contents/cooley_tukey/cooley_tukey.md

 It was amazing to me when I saw the transform for what it truly was: an actual transformation matrix!
 That said, the Discrete Fourier Transform is slow -- primarily because matrix multiplication is slow, and as mentioned before, slow code is not particularly useful.
-So what was the trick that everyone used to go from a Discrete fourier Transform to a *Fast* Fourier Transform?
+So what was the trick that everyone used to go from a Discrete Fourier Transform to a *Fast* Fourier Transform?

 Recursion!